 All too often people avoid buying life insurance because they believe they cannot afford it.
 However, most people overestimate what life insurance premiums will be by nearly three times.

-The following article will cover money saving tips when purchasing life insurance so that you can sleep easier knowing your family is taken care of financially should you die unexpectedly.
+In this article we'll cover money saving tips shopping for life insurance.
+That way you can sleep easier knowing your family is taken care of financially should you die unexpectedly.

-You might also be interested in checking out our best life insurance rates by age article, which offers 6 charts detailing the cost of life insurance.
+You might also be interested in checking out our best life insurance rates by age article, which details the cost of life insurance.
 Last, know that life insurance is definitely worth it, for at the very least, peace of mind.

 1. Buy cheap term life insurance